 Coal continued to play an important part in the life of the inhabitants of the castle and in 1620 the Government reacted to a case of 'price fixing' brought about by Lady Fawside and other local mine owners.
 Local feuds are recorded in which the Fawsides were involved but the major battle with which they were associated was the Battle of Pinkie.

 Faside Castle is not referred to in the window tax records between 1748 and 1798 thus suggesting that the castle was uninhabited during this time.
 The castle remained uninhabited and was twice threatened with demolition.
+Images from this time can be seen on the RCAHMS website.
 The farmer at St Clements Wells who owned the land that Faside stands on applied for permission to demolish the building due to a fear someone could get injured.

 East Lothian Council Planning Authority granted permission for demolition.
 This prompted a local outcry and the demolition did not proceed.
 A few years later, the farmer again approached East Lothian Council for permission to demolish and after this was again granted, the author Nigel Tranter and Provost of Musselburgh - Bill Caird, formed a group dedicated to making the castle ruins safe and set about finding someone willing to take on the restoration.

 The engineer Tom Craig who used to run past the castle when he was a schoolboy at Loretto purchased Faside along with his wife Claire in 1976.
 After many years of hard work on the part of the Craigs, the nearly restored castle was sold to Jamie and Charmie Douglas in the late 1980s.
 Following a car accident, the castle was sold in 1989 to Ian and Sue Brash who still live in it with their family.